Sport in Serbia: Basketball

 The women's national basketball team won the European Championship twice (2015 and 2021) and Olympic bronze medal in 2016.

 Serbia men's national 3x3 team have won six FIBA 3x3 World Cups (in 2012, 2016, 2017, 2018, 2022 and 2023), and five FIBA 3x3 Europe Cup (2018, 2019, 2021, 2022 and 2023).

 A total of 34 Serbian players (five with an NBA ring) have played in the NBA in last three decades, including Nikola Jokić (2023 NBA champion, three-time NBA Most Valuable Player and a six-time NBA All-Star), Predrag "Peja" Stojaković (three-time NBA All-Star) and Vlade Divac (2001 NBA All-Star and Basketball Hall of Famer).
 European basketball coach Željko Obradović who won 9 Euroleague titles as a coach.
 The first foreign coach in the history of any NBA team is Igor Kokoškov.
 KK Partizan basketball club was the 1992 European champion and ŽKK Crvena zvezda women's basketball club was 1979 European champion.

 Miloš Teodosić (2010) and Nemanja Bjelica (2015) received the award for the most useful player in the Euroleague, and Predrag Danilović, Žarko Paspalj, Zoran Savić, Željko Rebrača and twice Dejan Bodiroga were named the most useful players in the final tournament.
 Radivoj Korać, Dragan Kićanović, Vlade Divac, Zoran Slavnić and Dražen Dalipagić, who is also a member of the NBA Hall of Fame, were admitted to the FIBA Hall of Fame.
 Aleksandar Nikolić and Ranko Žeravica were received from the coaches, and Obrad Belošević from the basketball referees.

 Due to the many successes, basketball is currently the second most popular sport in the country, trailing only slightly behind football.
 It is also the most popular sport played by women, sharing the position with volleyball.

+Attendances

+In the 2024–25 league season, the two European basketball clubs with the highest average home league attendance were both from Serbia: